kandluis/HW1/README.md

  Solutions should be submitted to the course dropbox folder.
 Submit only the files `search.py` and `searchAgents.py`.
 If you work in a pair, only one student should submit the files, but make sure to include the names of both students at the top of each of the files.

+### Important Note:

+There is an optimization to graph search that we did not cover in class that will help with the homework.

+For BFS and DFS you can avoid pushing paths that are already on the frontier.
+This is valid because for these algorithms, paths of the same depth and last state are equivalent.
+You can however _not_ do this for UCS or A\* since these algorithms are aware of the path cost, and so it is possible that, from the algorithms perspective, the new path is superior to a path with the same last state that was previously added to the frontier.

+In practice, you can implement this by special casing BFS and DFS to add a state to the explored list _when_ it is  pushed on the frontier (as opposed to when it is popped).
+This will make BFS (in particular the medium corners problem on the HW) much faster.
+However if you implement it as in the notes we will not take off points.

+Furthermore, in AIMA they also note that for BFS you can accept a solution path on pushing as opposed to on exploring (popping).
+Implementing this will give you a small speed up on this problem, but potentially a larger speed-up on problems with a large branching factor.
+In our implementation, BFS requires 1966 expansions after the first change, 1921 after the second, and several minutes without either change.

 ## Written Assignment

 Answer the following questions individually, and submit as pdf to the dropbox folder.